 Ask an Agent

 3. Compare the $438 (or $1,314 over 3 years) plus your deductible to the out-of-pocket expenses.
 If it is cheaper to file a claim, file a claim.

 If you do find it is cheaper to file a claim, take a peek at our claims calculator and guide on how to file a claim.
-Keep in mind, most insurance companies require you to report any incident involving your vehicle, even if you decide to not file a claim.
+Keep in mind that most insurance companies require you to report any incident involving your vehicle, even if you decide to not file a claim.
 Sounds like there is quite a bit of damage so I would get estimates for the damages, that way you will have all of the information you need to make an informed decision.
 Good luck and if you have any other questions don't hesitate to ask.

+Ask an Agent